ImmaculateObsession/omnomer/README.md

 9. Install dependencies (pip install -r requirements/local.txt)

-10. Get the secret key from one of the project maintainers or create your own; set that key in an environment variable (export OMNOMER_KEY=...)
+10. Get the secret key from one of the project maintainers or create your own; set that key in an environment variable (export OMNOMER_KEY=...) - not necessary if you are using local settings.

 11. Cd into the omnomer directory (omnomer/src/omnomer)